-Documents relating to a child/young person's SEND, including reports from specialists, agencies and professionals is held within the pupils SEN paper file.
-Other documents such as pupil profiles, positive handling plans, Boxall profiles are held electronically on the schools staff drive.
-When a pupil moves to a new education setting this information is printed and shared with the school as part of the transition process.
+• Documents relating to a child/young person's SEND, including reports from specialists, agencies and professionals is held within the pupils SEN file.
+Other documents such as pupil profiles and Boxall profiles are held electronically on the schools staff drive.
+When a pupil moves to a new education setting this information is printed and shared with the school as part of the transition process